 As required by the 1991 Owens Valley EIR, Owens Valley groundwater pumping is managed to avoid reductions in spring flows that would cause significant decreases or changes in spring-associated vegetation.
 Groundwater pumping from wells that may affect flow from Reinhackle Spring are managed so that flows from the spring are not significantly reduced compared to flows under prevailing natural conditions.
 Table 16 shows daily flow values for Reinhackle Spring.
-Over the 2010-11 runoff year, Reinhackle Spring had an average daily flow of about 2 cfs.
+Over the 2011-12 runoff year, Reinhackle Spring had an average daily flow of about 2.1 cfs.

 Testing to determine the effect of groundwater pumping from area wells and seepage from the LAA on Reinhackle Spring flow was conducted between May 2010 and April 2011.
 Data from these recent tests are being analyzed.
 Analysis of Reinhackle Spring was also included in a 2004 cooperative study by LADWP and ICWD on the Owens Valley groundwater geochemistry.
 During the study, water samples from Reinhackle Spring were chemically analyzed and compared to water samples from the LAA, nearby pumping wells, samples from the deep aquifer, and samples from shallow monitoring wells.
 The 2004 study concluded that the water flowing from Reinhackle Spring is similar in composition to aqueduct water and not similar to the deep aquifer samples or up-gradient shallow aquifer wells.
-Data from the 2004 cooperative study and 2010-11 testing will be used to develop future operations plans designed to avoid harmful reductions in Reinhackle Spring flow due to groundwater pumping.
+Data from the 2004 cooperative study and 2010-11 testing will are currently being analyzed and will be incorporated into a final monitoring and operations plan for the Bairs-Georges Wellfield.